LM1997610/ADM_HW3/README.md

 - **engine.py**

-- **AlgorithmicQ & CommandLine.ipynb** → shows results for Algorithmic Question and Command Line
+- **AlgorithmicQ_CommandLine.ipynb** → shows results for Algorithmic Question and Command Line

 - **CommandLine.sh** is the bash shell script file for the **CommandLine Question**.